CiE-CS: CiE Conference Organisation Guidelines

 Post-conference publication in the association journal.
 Since 2012, the Association CiE has its own journal, Computability.
 All authors of papers presented at CiE conferences are encouraged to submit the journal versions of their papers to this journal where they will be refereed as standard submissions (with no special treatment due to the fact that they were presented at a CiE conference).

-It should be the intention of the editors to submit the special issue to the publisher before CiE n+1.
+It was the intention of the editors to submit the special issue to the publisher before CiE n+1.